mercadopago/devsite-docs/guides/checkout-bricks/wallet-brick/code-example-startup.en.md

 ------------
 ----[mlu, mlc, mco, mpe]----
-The code examples below set the **purpose of preference** to `wallet_purchase`, but it is also possible to set it to `onboarding_credits`, where the user must log in when redirected to his Mercado Pago account.
+The code examples below set the **purpose of preference** to `wallet_purchase`, where the user must log in when redirected to his Mercado Pago account.

 ------------